-If you detect suspicious activity, hang up and contact your financial institution directly at the number listed on the back of your bank-issued debit card, in your banking app, or the bank’s official website.
+If you detect suspicious activity, contact your financial institution directly at the number listed on the back of your bank-issued debit card, in your banking app, or the bank’s official website.

 Think you can outsmart the scammers?